Siyahamba

-Siyahamba (written down by Andries Van Tonder, and possibly composed by him, or possibly a Zulu folk song) is a South African hymn that became popular in North American churches in the 1990s.
+Siyahamba (written down by Andries Van Tonder, and possibly composed by him, or possibly a Zulu folk song) is a South African Christian hymn that became popular in North American churches in the 1990s.
 The title means "We Are Marching" or "We are Walking" in the Zulu language.

 History

-“Siyahamba” is a Zulu chorus that emerged in a rural Protestant congregation, possibly in the former Natal province of South Africa.
+"Siyahamba" is a Zulu chorus that emerged in a rural Protestant congregation, possibly in the former Natal province of South Africa.
 The chorus may have existed in an oral form before 1952, when Andries van Tonder of Dundee, Natal, first transcribed it.
 Van Tonder is also credited as the author of the earliest known Afrikaans version of the lyrics, while the authors of the melody and of the Zulu lyrics are unknown.
-The lyrics, with their biblical imagery of walking in the divine light, could be inspired by Methodist or Pentecostalist hymnody.
+The lyrics, with their biblical imagery of walking in the divine light, could be inspired by Methodist or Pentecostal hymnody.
 The melody has more similarities with African or Afro-American patterns than with conventional European church music.

 In 1978, the Swedish choral group Fjedur toured South Africa at the invitation of the Evangelical Lutheran Church of South Africa.
 It was during this tour that Fjedur's musical director, Anders Nyberg, heard and recorded "Siyahamba" at a girls' school in Appelsbosch, Natal.
 Subsequently, this song has been used around the world by schools in their prayers.

 In 1984, Nyberg arranged "Siyahamba" for a four-voice setting and published it in a songbook and recording called Freedom is Coming: Songs of Protest and Praise from South Africa.
 In 1994, GIA Publications included the song (under the title "We Are Marching in the Light of God") in Gather Comprehensive, a hymnal widely used in American Catholic parishes.
 A year later, the United Church of Christ included the song, under the same title, in The New Century Hymnal.
-The Unitarian Universalist Association included the song in its 2005 supplemental hymnbook, Singing the Journey.
+Community of Christ included the song in its 2002 hymnal, Community of Christ Sings.
+Shortly thereafter, the Unitarian Universalist Association included the song in its 2005 supplemental hymnbook, Singing the Journey.

 "Siyahamba" is often performed by children's groups in both sacred and secular environments.
 Occasionally, the translated lyrics are modified for a secular performance: for example, the English translation "We are marching in the light of God" becomes "We are standing in the light of peace."